-• Summary of Customer Trends and Coverage
+Summary of Customer Trends and Coverage

 Since its move to a new building in 1997, the Library has seen a strong upsurge in visitors, both actual and virtual.
 Visitation to the Library has more than tripled and is closely tied to the Library's ability to attract new audiences to Library services and programs.
-The Library has also seen a substantial increase in online users of its web site-with more than 2.2 million user sessions last year-and this segment of the customer base is expected to continue to increase as new research resources are added to the site.
-Library customers definitely want to see a greater number of unique Virginia documents and contents placed on the site, but meeting this demand in the wake of substantial cuts in staffing in 2002 continues to be a challenge.
+The Library has also seen a substantial increase in online users of its web site-with more than 3.6 million user sessions last year-and this segment of the customer base is expected to continue to increase as new research resources are added to the site.
+Library customers definitely want to see a greater number of unique Virginia documents and contents placed on the Library customers definitely want to see a greater number of unique Virginia documents and contents placed on the website, but meeting this demand continues to be a challenge due to severe budgetary constraints and staffing shortages.
 We have made technological improvements that are less labor intensive, such as offering wireless service for researchers with laptops in the Library's reading rooms and café area and making it possible to order copies of Library materials and photographs online.
-However, added online content is the key, but wider digitization efforts currently underway are extremely expensive and too often beyond the Library's current fiscal capability.
+We have updated our agency website and added Virginia Memory, a new website designed as a gateway to the Library's digital collections; we have introduced a new OPAC and implemented DigiTool, a digital asset management product.
+We are archiving and making available Virginia government-related websites on Archive-It, and using social networking tools such as Flickr and YouTube to meet the needs and enhance the experience of our users.
+Together, these improvements greatly enhance the user experience, providing faster, more complete access to collections while allowing staff to respond more quickly to user requirements.
+Additional online content remains the key, but digitization efforts are extremely expensive and too often beyond the Library's current fiscal capability.

 Moreover, without a marketing budget, the Library is not able to reach all its potential customers.
 We offer powerful research databases through a resource called Find It Virginia, but getting the message about these databases beyond public librarians and school teachers to the general public (who can use a Library of Virginia or public library card to access the databases without charge) has been a challenge.
 When customers do learn about the availability of these remarkable databases, the response is always enthusiastic.
-The Library, for example, provides free access to the Newsbank® "America's Newspapers" database to state government officials, legislators, and other state government employees.
-This database provides access to current and past issues of almost 600 newspapers and includes a powerful search and e-mail alert service.
-More than 500 government employees registered to use the service immediately after its availability was announced through the Leadership Communiqué issued by the Governor's Office.
+The Library, for example, provides free access to an array of databases for patrons who come to the Library to do genealogical, newspaper, or historical research; the use of these electronic resources has nearly doubled over the last two years.